 This is not to be confused with TP/TA which applies to traffic announcements.

-A 'Y' indicates a station has TMC within the RDS
+A 'Y' indicates that a station has TMC within the RDS.

-The Ensemble will normally be broadcast from a number of transmitters on the one frequency; this is known as a Single Frequency Network (SFN).
+The ensemble will normally be broadcast from a number of transmitters on the one frequency; this is known as a single frequency network (SFN).
 Certain makes of radio enable the listener to identify which particular transmitter within an SFN is the dominant one in a given area, which can be useful in orientating receive aerials.
-Each transmitter carries its own Transmitter Identification (TII) codes and these 2 digit 'main' and 'sub' codes are also included in the spreadsheet, but be warned that they are stored in ‘hexadecimal' form, so you may need to convert them if your radio presents them in 'decimal'.
+Each transmitter carries its own transmitter identification (TII) codes and these two digit 'main' and 'sub' codes are also included in the spreadsheet, but be warned that they are stored in ‘hexadecimal' form, so you may need to convert them if your radio presents them in 'decimal'.

 These documents were originally published by the Radio Authority, one of the organisations replaced by Ofcom at the end of 2003.
-It represents Ofcom's current policy.
+They represent Ofcom's current policy.